-Systemic toxicity is not a common problem, however, adverse reactions have been noted at doses exceeding that recommended (see Section 4.2 Dose and method of administration).
+Systemic toxicity is not a common problem, however, adverse reactions have been noted at doses exceeding that recommended (see DOSAGE AND ADMINISTRATION).

 Local reactions observed include chemical cystitis, contraction of the bladder, haematuria, painful micturition, frequency and urgency.
 These disturbances are transient.